 The 1996 Amendments to the Federal Safe Drinking Water Act established the Drinking Water Source Assessment and Protection (DWSAP) Program to assess all sources of drinking water for vulnerability to contamination and to establish source protection programs.
 The District has evaluated each of its well locations in accordance with the program guidelines.
-Possible contaminating activities (PCAs) in the Upland basin and the River alluvium include septic systems, agricultural drainage and the application of agricultural chemicals, other wells (active and abandoned), upstream contaminant sources, and surface runoff from roads.
-For the 2021 reporting period, the only contaminant associated with these PCAs detected in any of the wells was nitrate (reported as NO3-N).
-Nitrate was detected in six (6) Upland wells and two (2) River wells, with detected concentrations ranging from 0.85 to 6.8 parts per million (ppm).
+According to the program, possible contaminating activities (PCAs) in the Upland basin and the River alluvium include septic systems, agricultural drainage, the application of agricultural chemicals, other wells (active and abandoned), upstream contaminant sources, and surface runoff from roads.
+For the 2022 reporting period, the only contaminant associated with these PCAs detected in any of the wells was nitrate (reported as NO3-N).
+Nitrate was detected in seven (7) Upland wells, with concentrations ranging from 0.99 to 6.0 parts per million (ppm).
 Annual monitoring of all active supply wells is required to ensure that nitrate concentrations remain below the 10 ppm Maximum Contaminant Level (MCL).
-Should nitrate concentrations exceed one-half the MCL, more frequent (quarterly) monitoring would be required.
-All assessment information is maintained by the District.